EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 Before your service can use the EGI Check-in OIDC Provider for user login, you must set up a client at <https://aai-dev.egi.eu/oidc/manage/#admin/clients> in order to obtain OAuth 2.0 credentials and register one or more redirect URIs.
+The client configuration should include the general information about your service, as described in [General Information](#general-information) section.

 #### Obtaining OAuth 2.0 credentials